Modelling-ABC by Wilfried Eck

 Is that what I intend to do possible? - And if yes, can I reproduce it in scale?

 Not to forget sizeable rings on landing gears, especially in 1/72.
 In reality they were thin metal strips fixing the gear covers.
 The latter invariably were also of (thin) external metal sheet with some reinforcement structure welded or bolted to the inside.
 Again moulding restrictions are to be taken in consideration.
-Therefore collecting thin plastic from wherever you get is highly recommended.
+Therefore collecting thin plastic from wherever you get it is highly recommended.

 In any case before applying paint see also page A, "Ageing"